Officers of the Division

 Headshots of General Officers: Photo from 103rd Infantry Division Association Archival Collection, Special Collections at McCain University Library and Archives, the University of Southern Mississippi.

-Major General Charles Haffner Jr headshot: Photo from 103rd Infantry Division Association Archival Collection, Special Collections at McCain University Library and Archives, the University of Southern Mississippi.
+Major General Charles Haffner Jr.: Photo from 103rd Infantry Division Association Archival Collection, Special Collections at McCain University Library and Archives, the University of Southern Mississippi.

-Brigadier General Anthony McAuliffe headshot: Photo from 103rd Infantry Division Association Archival Collection, Special Collections at McCain University Library and Archives, the University of Southern Mississippi.
+Major General Anthony McAuliffe: Photo from 103rd Infantry Division Association Archival Collection, Special Collections at McCain University Library and Archives, the University of Southern Mississippi

-Brigadier General John Pierce headshot: Photo from 103rd Infantry Division Association Archival Collection, Special Collections at McCain University Library and Archives, the University of Southern Mississippi.
+Brigadier General John Pierce: Photo from 103rd Infantry Division Association Archival Collection, Special Collections at McCain University Library and Archives, the University of Southern Mississippi.

-Colonel Claudius Lloyd headshot: Photo from 103rd Infantry Division Association Archival Collection, Special Collections at McCain University Library and Archives, the University of Southern Mississippi.
+Colonel Claudius Lloyd: Photo from 103rd Infantry Division Association Archival Collection, Special Collections at McCain University Library and Archives, the University of Southern Mississippi.

-Colonel Guy Meloy Jr. headshot: Guy S Meloy Jr - Guy S. Meloy Jr. - Wikipedia
+Colonel Guy Meloy Jr.: Guy S Meloy Jr - Guy S. Meloy Jr. - Wikipedia

 Colonel Donovan P. Yeuell: Donovan P Yeuell (103rdcactus.com)